glasgowneuro/feedforward_closedloop_learning/README.md

 ## Tests / demos

-These are in tests_c and tests_py to demonstrate the C API and the python API.
+These are in tests_c and tests_py to demonstrate the C++ API and the python API.

 A classic line follower demo and our vizdoom demo can be found here: